Kingslayer9988/bgo_holding/documentation/Mitschrift.md

 - **Konflikte** mit **BGO & SC-Leiter** (UNSURE ASK BIG-BOSS 😕)
     - Wer ruft Kunden bei welchen Problem an ? 💀
     - Abschieben auf $Hersteller & $SC-Leiter ==> **und Umgekehrt!**  💀
-    - **WHO THE FUCK IS TO BLAME AND FOR WHAT 💀❌💀**
+    - **WHO THE FUCK IS TO BLAME AND FOR WHAT 💀**
     - **Keine Verantwortung übernehmen :question: => Alles Problem von Hersteller** :question:
+    - Maybe ask all the Colleges ?

+## NOS 💚
+- Make Ms. Alex like me 💖
+    - She does not like her Ladeliste-Situation 📑😭 => (Figure out when iam there)
+    - She does not seems to like new Computer Programms
+    - Sweet Accent 😏
+    - Make sure I know all the easy things: Deadlines, Prod-Abgabe, Auslieferlisten, Extras, etc.

+- "2020/2022 - Software" seems important to this whole situation, even if nobody talks about it.
+    - Positions-Ebene / Autragsebene => I need to still figure out some Shit here (Maybe ask BIG-BOSS)

+- Check how Disposition works there and how to fix shit
+    - Cant be hard if its as bad as people say 🙉

 ## Extra Notes:
 - Excel Makros für Auslieferliste:
     - Werden nur Lokal in Excel gespeichert - (New to me i always put them in the actual file)
-    - Will only work local - thats where the weird keycombo comes from 😂
+    - Will only work local - thats where the weird keycombo comes from.

 - $HERSTELLER
     - NOS - 🟢 - Hersteller_N -> 🔵 Schrift